blindsipher/CHILLLY/README.md

 event bus so that new components or strategies can be added with minimal friction.

+### Features

+CHILLLY aims to be a fully featured research and trading environment.
+Notable characteristics include:

+- **Pure Python implementation** that favors readability over micro‑optimizations so that the codebase is easy to extend or audit.
+- **Explicit service boundaries**.
+Each component encapsulates a single responsibility which simplifies reasoning about behaviour and makes the system amenable to unit testing.
+- **Configurable persistence layer**.
+SQLite is used by default but the `PersistenceService` is architected so that alternative databases could be integrated with minimal effort.
+- **High level abstractions for strategies** allowing traders to focus on implementing their edge rather than dealing with plumbing code.

 ## Architecture Overview
 Independent services communicate exclusively via events: